 4th graders, assemble!

-This list of spelling words belongs to you, and has been specifically tailored to suit your requirements.
+This list of 4th grade Spelling Words belongs to you, and has been specifically tailored to suit your requirements.

 You are growing up and this year, you will be exploring more complex readings and encounter a lot of new words.